mattbloem007/iboga.org/src/content/pages/education.md

   slider1_title: Stories and Conversations
   slider1_info: ""
 education_section3:
-  - title: Share Your Insights with Iboga.org's Journal
+  - title: Share Your Insights with our Journal
     excerpt: Are you passionate about Iboga and its transformative potential?
 We invite researchers, practitioners, and enthusiasts to submit their articles, studies, and personal stories to Iboga.org's Journal.
 Your